Specialisms & expertise

 - Fatal Accident Act claims arising out of hospital negligence

-James' personal injury claims span all aspects of employer's liability claims, product liability claims and occupier's liability claims, including cases involving:
+James' personal injury claims span all aspects of employer's, product, and occupier's liability claims, including cases involving:

 - head injuries (including all elements of acquired brain injury)

 - Post Traumatic Stress Disorder (PTSD) and other severe psychological disorders

 Mr Scudder v Brighton and Sussex Hospitals NHS Trust (Issued with the High Court)